EpicCash/documentation/docs/wallet/cli.md

 epic-wallet account -c <account_name>
 ```

-All `epic-wallet` commands can then be used with the `-a` flag to specify an account for the command
+All `epic-wallet` commands can then be used with the `-a`, `--account` flag to specify an account for the command
 (otherwise `default` account is used):

 ```